Sweet Orange Essential Oil

 Sweet Orange Essential Oil is most often referred to simply as Orange Oil.

-With its versatility, affordability and wonderfully uplifting aroma, Orange Essential Oil is one of the most popular of essential oils within aromatherapy.
-The aroma of Orange Oil is cheerful and helps to improve the aroma of a stale-smelling or smoky room.
-(Lemon is even better for diffusing in smoky rooms).
-Orange Essential Oil has become a popular ingredient within a wide assortment of natural (and some not-so-natural) household cleaning products.
-I often add a few drops when I clean the floor, but I always recommend being careful when trying essential oils on surfaces for the first time, and only use a few drops.
+With its versatility, affordability and wonderfully uplifting aroma, Sweet Orange Essential Oil is one of the most popular of essential oils within aromatherapy.
+The aroma of Sweet Orange Oil is cheerful and helps to improve the aroma of a stale-smelling or smoky room.
+(Lemon Essential Oil is even better for diffusing in smoky rooms).
+Sweet Orange Essential Oil has become a popular ingredient within a wide assortment of natural (and some not-so-natural) household cleaning products.

-Some people can't tolerate citrus essential oils (or are even allergic), so be prudent when diffusing Orange Essential Oil around others, but overall, Sweet Orange Essential Oil is a winner with children and adults alike.
+Some people can't tolerate citrus essential oils (or are even allergic), so be prudent when diffusing Sweet Orange Essential Oil around others, but overall, Sweet Orange Essential Oil is a winner with children and adults alike.

 When you have peeled an orange, have you ever noticed tiny droplets spray from the peel (not the fruit segments) and noticed a burst of orange aroma at the same time?
 What you noticing is the essential oil that lives in the rind escaping as you peel the fruit.
 The next time that you peel an orange (or other citrus fruit), try pressing a portion of the rind between your fingers, and you should be able to smell the intense aroma of the essential oil escaping from the rind.